 Research & Intelligence

 How Adversarial Testing Complements Incident ResponseCombining the specialized skills from Secureworks® Incident Response and Adversarial Security Testing in a single engagement delivers results that supersede traditional delivery models.
-By: Jake Dorval and Jeffrey Carpenter
+By: Jake Dorval & Jeffrey Carpenter

 Some things in life are simply better together, like peanut butter and jelly, fish and chips, or better yet, grilled cheese and tomato soup.
 The same is true for Secureworks’ Incident Response and Adversarial Security Testing practices.
 Working together, we help customers understand their resistance to cyber threats and deliver highly targeted assistance during cyber incidents that siloed approaches can never achieve.

 During both emergency incident response and proactive engagements, the combined expertise of both practices come together and provide a more robust approach for helping customers mitigate cyber threats and elevate their cyber resilience.